 Particl is still at the Alpha test stage.
 This is very early bleeding edge technology.
 It is unclear where or if it will get traction.

-My thesis, based on years of living in India, is that some form of zero fee decentralized market may get traction first in India.
+My thesis, based on some time living in India, is that some form of zero fee decentralized market may get traction first in India.

 Could decentralised markets happen first in India?